RedHatGov/service-mesh-workshop-code/deployment/demos/secure-traffic/README.md

 ```

 # Summary
 You can see that by running your services on top of Istio as a platform, advanced management of traffic security can be dynamically updated and mutual TLS encryption can easily be added into our application.
+The platform
+* Provides each service with a strong identity representing its role to enable interoperability across clusters and clouds
+* Secures service-to-service communication and end-user-to-service communication
+* Provides a key management system to automate key and certificate generation, distribution, and rotation
+* Provides end-user authentication via JSON Web Tokens (JWT)

 The architecture to make all this work is somewhat complicated.
 If you want to dig into the details, the best place to start is on [this Security Overview page][3].

 [1]: https://istio.io/docs/tasks/security/mtls-migration/
 [2]: https://istio.io/docs/tasks/security/mutual-tls/